kubevirt/kubevirt/docs/defaulting.md

 Except for some runtime information, which is normally not included in migratable domain XMLs, libvirt fills in all defaults when defining a domain.
-We can leverage that with a simple REST based service ,which defines VMs in an isolated libvirt (running libvirt and the small REST service in a Pod).
+We can leverage that with a simple REST based service, which defines VMs in an isolated libvirt (running libvirt and the small REST service in a Pod).
 The service is a standalone component in KubeVirt and can then be integrated into two different flows: